Maximize Savings with Michigan R&D Tax Credit: A Comprehensive Guide

 Calculating the tax financial data

-When you’re calculating your tax credits for research and development, it’s important to understand some key concepts that the amendment to the Income Tax Act lays out.
+When calculating your tax credits for research and development, it’s important to understand some key concepts that the amendment to the Income Tax Act lays out.
 These include base amounts, additional incentives, and credit rates.

 A base amount for the credit is found by averaging annual qualified research expenses for the three preceding years.
 This base amount changes if you haven’t had any active qualified research expenses in the past three years.